 Third, it increases the collective self-esteem of your law office.
-Our five lawyers are very ambivalent about the business side of the practice because we all consider ourselves lawyers, not business people.
-And the honest truth is we are self-conscious of our profession.
+Our six lawyers are very ambivalent about the business side of the practice because we all consider ourselves lawyers, not business people.
+And the truth is we are self-conscious of our profession.
 A referral-based practice enables the personal injury lawyer to avoid the more disconcerting means of attracting cases, most notably yellow page or television advertising.

 I have nothing bad to say about lawyers that advertise on television.
-Moreover, television advertising reminds people that they do have remedies when they have been injured by the negligence of another driver or a doctor.
+Moreover, television advertising reminds people that they have remedies when they have been injured by the negligence of another driver or a doctor.
 While many might disagree, I think this is largely a good thing.

 That said, there is a stigma attached to television advertising.
 While I would argue it should not exist, it does.
 Frankly, our way gets us mocked less at cocktail parties.
 If you don’t care about this at all, you are not a human being.
 I know I do.

 (Random digression: We talked about doing television advertising when we started our practice, saying that we would do something low key and dignified.
-Eventually, we killed the idea because if low key and dignified worked, everyone would be doing that as opposed to unseemly depictions of medical malpractice and sirens blaring in the background.)
+Eventually, we killed the idea because if low key and dignified worked, everyone would do that as opposed to unseemly depictions of medical malpractice and sirens blaring in the background.)